-Member States shall ensure that the competent judicial authorities may impose sanctions on any person who fails or refuses to comply with any measure adopted pursuant to Articles 8, 9, and 11.
+Member States shall ensure that the competent judicial authorities may impose sanctions on the parties, their legal representatives and any otherany person who fails or refuses to comply with any measure adopted pursuant to Articles 8, 9, and 11.

 The sanctions provided for shall include the possibility to impose recurring penalty payments in case of non-compliance with a measure adopted pursuant to Articles 9 and 11.